 - 5.2.1.
 To address the unpredictable nature of economic forecasting and the influence of trends relating to SFT, the quantitative needs assessment for 2009 - 2026 undertaken in the Knowsley Town Centres and Shopping Study was informed by a variety of sources.
 These included sources with expertise in demographics and consumer economic data such as Experian, Pitney Bowes Business Insight (PBBI), Oxford Econometrics, ONS sub-national projections and resident surveys.
 This enabled appropriate catchment areas for Knowsley's retail centres and a baseline of existing expenditure rates to be identified, together with an informed growth rate to be applied within the range of differing forecasts.
 This reduced the possibility of relying upon an outlying projection from a single source, thereby making the projections more robust.
 Nevertheless longer term projections remain indicative due to the exponential effect of differences between projected growth and actual growth, together with the need for the Local Plan to conform to the principles of 'plan, monitor and review'. - 5.2.2.
-In the context of the above, the Council accepts the recommendations of the Knowsley Town Centres and Shopping Study in terms of the need to plan towards a significantly increased retention scenario of 15% for convenience and comparison floorspace, with a moderately increased retention scenario of 10% reflecting a baseline requirement to achieve improvements to viability and vitality of Knowsley's centres.
-This approach accords with the National Planning Policy Framework and ensures that Knowsley's needs over the plan period are met as a minimum at the lower level, with aspirations for growth reflected at the upper capacity. - 5.2.3.
-Notwithstanding the above, there is a requirement to assess whether it is appropriate for expenditure expectations and associated indicative capacity for retail floorspace in the Knowsley Town Centres and Shopping Study to be projected forward an additional two years to 2028.
-In this regard, it is necessary to compare the implications of updated expenditure growth forecasts.
+In the context of the above, the Council accepts the recommendations of the Knowsley Town Centres and Shopping Study in terms of the aspirational need to plan towards a significantly increased retention scenario of 15% for convenience and comparison floorspace at a Borough-wide level, with a moderately increased retention scenario of 10% reflecting a baseline requirement to achieve improvements to viability and vitality of Knowsley's centres.
+This approach accords with the National Planning Policy Framework and ensures that Knowsley's needs over the plan period are met as a minimum at the lower level, with aspirations for growth reflected at the upper capacity.
+However it is evident from the evidence provided that the distribution of the resultant floorspace capacity should be distributed based upon need, regeneration potential and development opportunities, as opposed to an equal proportion to each centre. - 5.2.3.
+There is also a requirement to assess whether it is appropriate for expenditure expectations and associated indicative capacity for retail floorspace in the Knowsley Town Centres and Shopping Study to be projected forward for an additional two years to 2028.
+In this regard, it is necessary to compare the implications of updated expenditure growth forecasts40.
 These forecasts of retail expenditure per head are not just trend-based but take account of economic cycles in the UK economy.
-In this regard, the comparative average annual forecast growth rates for both convenience and comparison retail based upon Experian's central case are included in the Figures 5.1 and 5.2, with the associated spreadsheets, including associated adjustments to sales density rates, available at Appendix B.
+In this regard, the comparative average annual forecast growth rates for both convenience and comparison retail based upon Experian's central case are included in Figures 5.1 and 5.2, with the associated spreadsheets, including associated adjustments to sales density rates, available at Appendix B.